 A day trip to the island of neighbouring Korcula is also a must.
-The ferry from Orebic takes minutes and drops passengers to the small harbour of Domince, a couple of kilometres east of Korcula town.
+The ferry from Orebic to Korcula takes minutes and drops passengers to the small harbour of Domince, a couple of kilometres east of Korcula town.
 Gorgeous Korcula town was more popular with western European and English-speaking tourists than Peljesac but had significantly higher prices as well.
 It’s still worth the day trip.

 Getting to the Peljesac Peninsula:

 I flew with Aer Lingus from Dublin to Dubrovnik and rented a car for the onward journey.
 A handful of buses leave from Dubrovnik’s main bus station to Orebic daily.

 The rented car was convenient but I can honestly say that the Peljesac Peninsula’s roads were some of the craziest I’ve driven on, terrain-wise.
 Bus services link the towns and villages but are no substitute to your own two or four wheels for discovering the peninsula’s many hidden coves.

 For a further guide to Croatia and its destinations check out my Planning a trip to Croatia post.